LeeYumong/SOC-L1-Alert-Triage/README.md

 **Change Alert to "In Progress"**
 - Shows what Alerts are being worked on and what is not.

-**Write a brief summary of the Investigation and what was found for future similar Scenarios**
+**Down below is a brief summary of the Investigation and what was found for future similar Scenarios.**

 **Begin Investigation (MetaData --> Evidence --> Logs)**